-Value Meaning
+Parameter Value Meaning

+<value></value> It can be se can be set to a value as follow:

-0 Automatic path selection (depending on used path)
+Automatic path selection (depending on used path)

 1 Handsfree audio path

 2 Handset audio path

 3 Internal (not used) audio path

 - This command does NOT affect stored audio profile settings. - In order to permanently keep selected audio settings, the settings must be stored to an audio profile - else they are discarded after next system start.